timwhat/Quartz58/README.md

 # Quartz58

-attempt at a next to no compromises keyboard
+Attempt at a two places removed, no compromises keyboard

-inspired by the lily58, SoflePLUS2, and MANY others to fit my personal needs
+Inspired by the lily58, SoflePLUS2, and MANY others to fit my personal needs

 ## Images